danielabar/meblog/src/markdown/rails-blocked-host-docker-clean.md

 category: "rails"
 ---

-Today I want to share a debugging story about trying to make different versioned Rails containers talk to each other, and a blocked host error that ended up being resolved by a Docker cleanup.
+Today I want to share a debugging story about trying to make different versioned Rails containers talk to each other via docker compose networking, and a blocked host error that ended up being resolved by a Docker cleanup.

 ## Setup